tamertinkci/ML4B-Team-7/project.md

 ### 3.2 Data Understanding and Preparation
 #### Dataset Introduction
+The dataset consists of 850 apple images sourced from Kaggle, which allows for commercial use.
 Link for the dataset:   https://www.kaggle.com/datasets/jayaprakashpondy/apple-fruit

-The dataset consists of ...

 #### Structure and Size
 - Size: 850 images
 - Format: jpg and jpeg
+- Structure: Divided into train and test folders, each with four subdirectories:
+    - Blotch
+    - Normal
+    - Rot
-- Labels: ?
+    - Scab
+- Image Sizes: Various dimensions

 #### Specialities
-- Diversity: Includes various apple types and conditions
+- Diversity: Includes various apple types and conditions such as blotch, normal, rot, and scab
-- Quality: ?

 #### Data Preparation
-- Augmentation: Applying transformations like scaling?
+- Augmentation: Applying transformations like scaling
 - Normalization: Scaling pixel values to the range [-1,1] to facilitate model training